Da-Pen/nba-predictor/README.md

 - Accounting for "home team advantage" bumps up the accuracy to **~65%**
 - Using v2 of the relevant metrics increases the accuracy to **~68%**
   - These metrics include things like offensive / defensive ratings, assist ratio and rebound percentage

-### TODOs
-- test out different combinations of metrics to use as input
-- add the team's defensive and offensive rating to the input